KStrzechowski/Bachelor-thesis-LostAndFound/Frontend/LostAndFoundMobile/README.md

-# How to Run Mobile App
+# How to run Mobile App

 First make sure you have installed following tools:
 - Node.js